SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/integration-life-cycle.md

 #### Step 0: Request device credentials {#step-0-request-device-credentials}

-Every request to {{< product-c8y-iot >}} needs to be authenticated, including requests from devices.
+Every request to {{< product-c8y-iot >}} must be authenticated, including requests from devices.
 If you want to assign individual credentials to devices, you can use the device credentials API to generate new credentials automatically.
 To do so, request device credentials at first startup through the API and store them locally on the device for further requests.

 The process works as follows: